 Insulin is the medication of choice for controlling BG during pregnancy because it does not cross the placenta and it is highly effective in controlling BG levels.
-Oral agents for treating diabetes are generally contraindicated in pregnancy.
 One study showed safe and efficacious use of Glyburide, but to date, UCSF only rarely uses Glyburide in pregnancy, for example, if a patient refuses insulin.
 Metformin (Glucophage) is often used to treat insulin resistance in women with polycystic ovarian syndrome (PCOS) who are trying to become pregnant.
 The drug is often continued through the first trimester.